Leadership and Innovation Department Mission

-LEAF530 Modeling, Branding And Marketing Your Leadership (3)
+LEAD530 Modeling, Branding, and Marketing Your Leadership (3)

-LEAF540 Research Project/Thesis in Executive Leadership and Change I (3)
+LEAD540 Research Project/Thesis in Leadership and Innovation I (3)

 TOTAL PROGRAM REQUIREMENTS = 36 CREDITS

-Leadership and Innovation students customize their research project/thesis, do an organizational analysis, and complete the specialization leadership course in one of four specialty tracks: Business; Health Professions; Higher Education; Not-for-Profit Organizations.
+Leadership and Innovation students complete a leadership immersion, customize their research project/thesis, conduct an organizational analysis, and complete the specialization leadership course in one of four specialty tracks: Business; Health Professions; Higher Education; Social Impact Organizations.

 Program Structure and Time Limitation

 Students in the program enter and finish as a cohort, maintaining continuous registration in sequenced courses.
-The ordinary time limitation for completion of the program is accordingly, from the time of first enrollment, three years.
+The cohort model fosters leadership learning with discourse that brings external contemporary leadership issues into the classroom.
+The cohort learning community provides opportunities to practice leadership & collaborative skills in a supportive environment.
+The ordinary time limitation for completion of the program is three years from the time of first enrollment.
 Compliance with the time limitation will be monitored by the Program Director.
 While this model offers an optimal learning experience, exceptions may be made for people who must temporarily leave the program.
 Such students must discuss their situation with the Program Director and file a formal Leave of Absence.
 The precise timing of the student’s return from leave will be subject to the sequence availability within an appropriate cohort for the student’s program re-entry.
 In cases where lack of an appropriate cohort causes a student to exceed the allowed one year’s leave of absence from the program, the student will be permitted, and expected, to re-enroll at the earliest availability of an appropriate cohort.
 All other Daemen College policies on Leaves of Absence and time limitations for program completion (including extensions) will apply.

 Requirements for Graduation